jchristgit/bolt/docs/README.md

 Whether you want to set it up on your guild or just want to look up certain things, you've come to the right place.
 If you're new here or simply need a refresher, check out [Documentation syntax](documentation_syntax).

-For support, suggestions, criticism or just casual chatter, feel free to join the [official Discord server](https://discord.gg/5REguKf).
+For support, suggestions, criticism or just casual chatter, feel free to join the official Discord server linked to in the help command.

 ## Table of Contents
 * [Documentation syntax](documentation_syntax)